dwrobel/flatcam/README.md

 - finished updating the TclCommand cncjob to work for multi-geo Geometry objects with the parameters from the args
 - fixed the TclCommand cncjob to use the -outname parameter
 - added some more keywords in the data_model for auto-completer
+- fixed isolate TclCommand to use correctly the -outname parameter

 14.09.2019